TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/welcome.md

 The text you are reading is stored in files inside the content/manual/editor folder.
 The path to the currently read file is printed just above the text.
+There is also a button to open the file in a preferred markdown viewer if you'd like the reading experience to be more comfortable.
+	- If you are on Windows, make sure that .md extension is associated with your editor of choice.
+	- You could for example use Remarkable on both Linux and Windows.

 ## Introduction